 Alternative exam assessment (§4(2), 3 SPO).
 The final grade is a result from both, the grade of the term paper and its presentation, as well as active participation during the seminar.
 In addition, smaller, ungraded tasks are provided in the course to monitor progress.

-6.279 Course: Simulation Game in Energy Economics [T-WIWI-108016]
+7.228 Course: Simulation Game in Energy Economics [T-WIWI-108016]

-Responsible: Dr. Massimo Genoese

-Part of: M-WIWI-101451 - Energy Economics and Energy Markets
+Responsible: Dr. Massimo Genoese Organisation: KIT Department of Economics and Management Part of: M-WIWI-101451 - Energy Economics and Energy Markets